raghaddii/Logistic-Regression-with-Neural-Network-mindset/README.md

 # Logistic-Regression-with-Neural-Network-mindset
-Building the general architecture of a learning algorithm.

-## Logistic Regression with a Neural Network mindset:
 building a logistic regression classifier to recognize cats (meow!)

 ######Build the general architecture of a learning algorithm, including: